 North America's nine time zones, being in the Western hemisphere, are offset from GMT in negative increments, as seen here:

 Wherever locally "observed" time differs from official, the main borders in OnTimeZone.com follow the observed time - which is what a traveler is likely to actually encounter.

-A problem with that is that unofficial "observed" differences typically follow vague areas of influence which defy precise definition.
+A problem with that is that unofficial "observed" differences typically follow vague areas of economic or political influence which defy precise definition.
 But we had to draw them somewhere.
 Usually these borders are in very lightly settled areas - and we took pains to draw them on the correct side of any area which may have businesses or services.
 That was our intent anyway - corrections appreciated!

 Wherever these areas are in the US, unofficial borders are drawn in green, for reference purposes.
 No attempt was made to do this for other countries, because distinctions between official and unofficial blur a bit in the various political subdivisions within most countries.
 In the US all official time zone borders are well and clearly documented by a single source - the US Dept. of Transportation.